adipolak/adipolak-blog/content/post/Delta Lake essential fundamentals.md

 Delta provides us the ability to <u>"travel back in time"</u> into previous versions of our data, <u>scalable metadata</u> - that means if we have a large set of raw data stored in a data lake, having metadata provides us with the flexibility needed for analytics and exploration of the data.
 It also provides a mechanism to <u>unify streaming and batch data</u>.<br>
-<u>Schema enforcement</u> - handel schema variations to prevent insertion of bad/non-compliant records, and <u>ACID transactions</u> to ensure that the users/readers never see inconsistent data.
+<u>Schema enforcement</u> - handle schema variations to prevent insertion of bad/non-compliant records, and <u>ACID transactions</u> to ensure that the users/readers never see inconsistent data.

 <highlight>
 <p>It's important to remember that Delta Lake is not a DataBase (DB), yes, just like Apache Kafka is not a DB.<br>